-This is a step-by-step guide on how to transfer domain to BlueHost.
+This is a step-by-step guide on how to transfer WordPress domain to BlueHost.
 In your web-based profession, whether it is full-time or part-time, you will have to change your web-hosting provider for a variety of reasons.
 Sometimes, the reason may be a requirement of additional features or bad experience with the current hosting solution.
-For instance, lately, we have seen many of bloggers & internet marketers, in particular, newbies of this field, moving from other web hosting solutions to Bluehost hosting services, because of some features as free domain, simple User Interface, affordable pricing plans etc.
+For instance, lately, we have seen many of bloggers & internet marketers, in particular, newbies of this field, moving from other web hosting solutions to Bluehost hosting services, because of some features as free domain, simple User Interface, affordable pricing plans etc. So, technically, you are reading this to know how to transfer domain to Bluehost.
+We are glad to help you migrate wordpress site.

 #1 Copying All Your Files to New Web Server